lqueryvg/sud/README.md

 This is done by maintaining an index as follows:

-> For every value not yet known in the box, index the list of rows and
+> For every value not yet known in a box, index the list of rows and
 > cols the value can be on.
 For each of those rows/cols, store the list
 > of cells within the box the value can be in.